Download the 10 Signs Your Spouse is Hiding Assets guide.

 A spouse who is up to no good may erase financial programs from the computer, or they may say the computer crashed in an effort to cover up their underhanded plan.

 If your spouse asks for your signature on a financial document, read it thoroughly.
 This could be a trick to get you to relinquish some of your assets.
 If you don’t understand what the document says, take it to a lawyer for their review.

 What Can I Do if I Suspect My Spouse is Hiding Assets?

 It’s important that you keep your behavior on the up and up.
-If you’re spouse is, in fact, hiding assets, it will benefit you in court that you didn’t break the law to uncover the truth.
+If your spouse is, in fact, hiding assets, it will benefit you in court that you didn’t break the law to uncover the truth.
 So, with that in mind, here are some (legal) things you can do:

 Pay attention to statements and documents that come in the mail – and take notice of ones that stop being delivered.

 Monitor joint accounts.
 Look for large withdrawals or smaller weekly withdrawals that add up to large sums.
-Also watch for expensive purchases.
+Also, watch for expensive purchases.